-Unused words are ignored by the SD4840E2 and can be any value, including parameter values from the previous command.
+Unused words are ignored by the SD4840E2 and can be any value.
 Once the first block is transmitted, the SD4840E2 responds by setting bits 8 and 9 in Status Word 1.
 (See Status Word 0 Format starting on page 79.)
 Once these are set, you can then start transmitting Segment Blocks.